ajmorton/advent_of_code/2023-nim/Thoughts.md

 Nothing to report.
 Some unclear compiler warnings due to using `input.lines` instead of `input.splitLines`

 Clean up: Use ints instead of strings for equality checks.
 Use native set type. ~~Still over 1 ms though.~~ Why use a hashtable at all? nodes are limited to strings of len 3, so there's a max of 17,576 possible inputs.
 Just stick it in a static array

+## Day 09 - Mirage Maintenance
+Slow start but quick turnaround for the gold star.
+This feels like it's just derivatives?
+Wonder if there's a non-stack based solution here.